dafny-lang/dafny/docs/DafnyRef/Refinement.md

 definition to

 * provide a body missing in the parent,
-* replace the body of the parent with a semantically-compatible body,
+* replace the body of the parent with a new, semantically-compatible body,
-* strenthen the postcondition of the parent method by adding one or more `ensures` clauses,
+* strengthen the postcondition of the parent method by adding one or more `ensures` clauses,
 * provide a more deterministic version of a non-deterministic parent body, or